-Association reorganized as the Cereal Products Refining Corporation, with J.P.
+Association (CBA) reorganized as the Cereal Products Refining Corporation (CPRC), with J.P.

 Through all of Prohibition the National

-Plant, at 741-762 Fulton St., was operating under that name.
+Plant, at 741-762 Fulton St., was doing business under the corporate name, Cereal Products Refining Corp.
 They produced

 Cereal Malt Syrup, Oro Syrup, Alta Syrup, Cerex Syrup, Peerless Yeast, and

 Peerless Vinegar.
-They also made Fairy Ice Cream.
+They also manufactured Fairy Ice Cream.

-September of 1921, the Acme plant, on Sansome Street, became the Acme
+September of 1921, the Acme Brewing Co's. plant, on Sansome Street,

 capitalized at $100,000.
 It was organized by J.P.
 Rettenmayer, S.H.